Cauliflowers are members of the brassica family and the name comes from the Latin words caulis, for cabbage, and floris, for flower.

 Varieties to Plant Now for an Early Spring Harvest

-- ‘All Year Round’ is suitable for sowing in September and October, coping well in a range of conditions and produce a good sized cauliflower head.
+- ‘All Year Round’ is suitable for sowing in September and October, coping well in a range of conditions and produces a good sized cauliflower head.

 - ‘Jerome F1’ fares well through the winter.
 It has deep, white heads for harvesting in April.
 The vigorous leaves should be folded over the curds to protect them from winter weather.